 Considering changing energy providers in the Australian Capital Territory (ACT) but don’t know where to start?
 Don’t worry, it’s simpler than you think.

 We’re strong believers that knowledge is power, so we’ve put together an easy to digest information hub for everything related to electricity in ACT.
-Gain valuable insight into key energy providers, learn more about relevant legislation surrounding the industry and make a more informed decision when it comes to comparing electricity suppliers in ACT.
+Gain valuable insight into key energy providers, learn more about relevant legislation surrounding the industry and make a more informed decision when it comes to getting cheap electricity in the ACT.

 Understanding the electricity industry in ACT

-Of course, the exact amount you stand to save will depend on your typical energy usage, but it’s likely that these price drops will come as good news if you’re looking to secure the most bang for buck from your electricity provider.
-However, it is worth noting that these figures are just estimates, and it’s entirely possible that unforeseen factors could – positively or negatively – impact actual prices.
+Of course, the exact amount you spend will depend on your typical energy usage.
+But it is worth noting that these figures are just estimates, and it’s entirely possible that unforeseen factors could – positively or negatively – impact actual prices.

 Energy deregulation in ACT